 Take the AIA CE Course

-The 9Wood AIA CE Course is offered by two providers: Architectural Record’s CE Center and The Continuing Architect.
-Click one of the buttons below, and you’ll be taken to the 9Wood course page where you can watch the 37-minute video at your convenience, and take the quiz for credit.
+The 9Wood AIA CE Course is offered by Architectural Record’s CE Center.
+Click the button below and you’ll be taken to the 9Wood course page where you can watch the 37-minute video at your convenience and take the quiz for credit.